Frequently asked questions.

 Springs

-Tracks (lightly) Avoid using grease or WD-40, as they attract dirt and can gum up the mechanism.
+Avoid using grease or WD-40, as they attract dirt and can gum up the mechanism.

-Question about AC
+Question about Garage Door Motors

 Place a roll of paper towels or a small box in the door’s path, then close the door.
 It should automatically reverse when it touches the object.
 If not, your safety sensors may be misaligned or malfunctioning—call for service immediately.
 Test this feature monthly to keep your system safe.